 Watershed: a large area of land that catches precipitation and drains to a particular watercourse or body of water (such as a marsh, stream, lake or river).
+Also known as a catchment basin.

 Water Conservation: means using less water or recycling used water so that it can be used again.

 Water Treatment Plant: converting used water to water that can be used, or water that can be consumed.